rstudio/keras3/docs/dev/reference/op_image_extract_patches.md

   A string specifying the data format of the input tensor.
-It can be either `"channels_last"` or `"channels_first"`. `"channels_last"` corresponds to inputs with shape `(batch, height, width, channels)`, while `"channels_first"` corresponds to inputs with shape `(batch, channels, height, width)`.
-If not specified, the value will default to [`config_image_data_format()`](https://keras3.posit.co/dev/reference/config_image_data_format.md).
+It can be either `"channels_last"` or `"channels_first"`. `"channels_last"` places channels last in images and volumes, while `"channels_first"` places channels immediately after the batch dimension.
+Defaults to `"channels_last"`; pass `NULL` to use [`config_image_data_format()`](https://keras3.posit.co/dev/reference/config_image_data_format.md).

 ## Value

-Extracted patches 3D (if not batched) or 4D (if batched)
+Extracted patches whose rank depends on the input and `size`: 3D or 4D for 2D patches, and 4D or 5D for 3D patches.

 ## Examples